xiansnn/CPP_DevKit2/README.md

 The first display is "device_SSD1306" as promised.
 MAy be others will come if I need them and I've time.

 #### "hw_xxx" directories
-I'll place here C++ classes that abstract in some way the corresponding SDK functions related the HW peripheral of the Pico.
+I'll place here C++ classes that wrap,in OOP some way, the corresponding SDK functions related the Hardware peripheral of the Pico.

 #### "sw_xxx" directories
 The abstract classes here are those related to software functions, such as:

+##### "sw_framebuffer" directory
+Framebuffer is the base for all text and graphic functions.

 ##### "sw_ui_core" directory
 This where the abstract classes that provide UI facilities can be found, together with framebuffer classe that provides all code for drawing texts and graphs.